leandrowd/react-responsive-carousel/README.md

 To generate the npm package run `gulp package`.
 It will transpile the jsx to js and copy the css into the lib folder.

+## Contributing

+Please, feel free to contributing.
+You may file an issue or submit a pull request!

 ## Getting started

 ### Slider with controls